Boroviak-Lab/SpatialModelling/README.md

 # SpatialModelling folder

-Important: the web viewer for the data is temporarily available here: http://131.111.33.80:3838/marmoset3D/
+Important: the web viewer for the data has temporarily been moved to: http://131.111.33.80:3838/marmoset3D/

 The contents of this repository contain code for redoing analyses of Bergmann et al. The code is split into two parts: